Port of Escape

 Port of Escape is a 1956 British thriller film directed by Tony Young and starring Googie Withers, John McCallum, Bill Kerr and Joan Hickson.
+The screenplay was by Barbara S. Harper and Young based on a short story by Harper.

 Plot

-Two sailors, one Australian and one American, are kicked off their ship when it docks in London, and get involved in a fight outside a dockside pub that leads to a man's death.
+Two sailors, Australian Mitchell Gillis and American Dinty Missouri, are kicked off their ship when it docks in London.
+Missouri has amnesia and is prone to explosions of anger.
+They get involved in a fight outside a dockside pub that leads to a man's death.
 They go on the run and hide on a barge that belongs to three women.
-The two men plan to travel to Missouri, the home state of the American, but not all goes to plan.
+The two men plan to travel to Missouri, Dinty's home state, but not all goes to plan.